European-XFEL/Karabo/doc/howto/cppDevice.rst

     }

-We simulate a slow ramping up of the speed and explicitely inform about that using the intermediate state "Starting".
+We simulate a slow ramping up of the speed and explicitly inform about that using the intermediate state "Starting".

 .. code-block:: c++